node-js-libs/node.io/docs/README.md

 ## Passing arguments to jobs

-Any arguments after the job name on the command line are available in the job as a string
+Any arguments after the job name on the command line are available in the job as an array

     $ node.io job arg1 arg2 arg3